 The Company and the Committee believe that stock options directly align the long-term financial interests of the Company's officers and stockholders and intend to make grants on an annual basis.
-The Committee's compensation consultant provides it with competitive 50th and 75th percentile option granting guidelines, reflecting option granting practices of company's stock option grants.
+The Committee's compensation consultant provides it with competitive 50th and 75th percentile option granting guidelines, reflecting option granting practices of companies of comparable size, which are used in determining the size of the Company's stock option grants.
 In March 1998, the Committee granted options for a total of approximately 575,000 shares, including options to the following Named Executive Officers, at an exercise price of \$39.875 per share: James Breslawski, 17,500 shares, Gerald Benjamin, 15,000 shares, Steven Paladino, 16,500 shares, and Mark Mlotek, 12,500 shares.